See July 2018 Update below.

 Wellness and Preventive Care

 While I no longer provide pelvic exams, I will continue to provide other preventive care for adults, including obtaining mammograms and colonoscopies.
 If you come to me and do not have a PCP, even if you are seeing me for specialty care, I will also want to ensure that you are receiving appropriate preventive care.
 I also work with you to implement strategies to reduce your risk of illnesses such as diabetes and heart disease.
-For adults, I recommend including vaccinations in your preventive health care according to the CDC vaccination schedule, including a yearly immunization against the flu.
+I recommend including vaccinations in your preventive health care according to the CDC vaccination schedule, including a yearly immunization against the flu.